S1monr3dst0ne07/corner-cat/Readme.md

 # Corner Cat
 Corner cat is a simple characters-still talking overlay engine.
-For a given audio file in Wave format, it generates a simple WebM overlay video which can make recorded speak feel more animated.
+For a given audio file in Wave format, it generates a simple WebM overlay video which can make recorded speech feel more animated.
 It resamples input audio to match video frame rate, does speech edge detection and chooses an appropriate image to match the speech.